-- They’re super soft and fluffy
+- Super soft and fluffy (and SOOO good!)

 - Ready in minutes